Tamrat202020/Linear-Regression-Analysis-on-Household-Income-and-Expenditure/README.md

 Methdology:

-Linear regression analysis model will be used to study the relationship between predictor and predicatant variables
+Linear regression analysis model  is used to study the relationship between predictor and predicatant variables